What is calcific tendinitis?

 - Anti-inflammatory injections

-- Arthroscopic surgery e.g. Shoulder Arthroscopy or Knee Arthroscopy
+- Arthroscopic surgery to remove the calcium deposits e.g. Shoulder Arthroscopy or Knee Arthroscopy